BAMeScience/fiora/README.md

 #### Example usage

-Run the fiora-predict from within the directory
+Run the fiora-predict from within this directory

     fiora-predict -i examples/example_input.csv  -o examples/example_spec.mgf

 Note that a default model is currently not implemented.
 We will provide default open-source model weights in the near future.
 The predictions should only take a few seconds.
-Specify a GPU device by using the *--dev* option (e.g., --dev cuda:0) for significant speed up.
+Specify a GPU device by using the *--dev* option (e.g., *--dev cuda:0*) for significant speed up.